Skip to Main Content

 Some limitations and considerations for finding and deep linking to your researcher profiles are: You may have multiple profiles on different platforms or databases that are not linked or synchronised with each other.
 This may cause confusion or inconsistency among different versions of your profiles or publications.
 You may need to check and follow different policies and conditions from different platforms or databases regarding creating and managing your profiles or publications.
 You may need to update and maintain your profiles regularly to ensure the accuracy and visibility of your research outputs.
 You may need to protect your privacy and security when creating and sharing your profiles online.
 You may need to use different tools and methods to track your metrics across different platforms or databases, as they may use different sources, indicators, and calculations.
 You should also be aware of the limitations and criticisms of some metrics, such as impact factor, citation count, etc.

-Key author metrics
+Key author metrics for grant applications and promotions

 Consider the following indicators for tracking and evaluating the impact of your article.
 See also: Elsevier Research metrics quick reference (PDF download).